British National Corpus: Morphological processing

 As part of ongoing work on morphological processing, a key area of natural language processing (NLP), data from the BNC was used to test the accuracy, reliability and swiftness of computational tools developed to facilitate the analysis and processing of morphological markers in British English.
 The computational tools involved a program that enabled the analysis of inflectional morphology in British English (known as an analyser) and a program that generated morphological markings based on the analysis from the analyser.
 Data from the BNC was also used to build up an extensive repository of information about British English morphological markers.
 In particular, approximately 1,100 lemmas were extracted from the BNC and compiled into a checklist which was consulted by the morphological generator before verbs that allowed consonant doubling were accurately inflected.
-Since the BNC represents a recognizable effort to collect and subsequently process such a large amount of data, it has become an influential forerunner in the field and a model or exemplary corpus on which the development of later corpora was based.
+Since the BNC represents a recognisable effort to collect and subsequently process such a large amount of data, it has become an influential forerunner in the field and a model or exemplary corpus on which the development of later corpora was based.

 BNC2014

-In July 2014, Cambridge University Press and the Centre for Corpus Approaches to Social Science (CASS) announced at Lancaster University that a new British National Corpus - the BNC2014 - was under compilation.
+In July 2014, Cambridge University Press and the Centre for Corpus Approaches to Social Science (CASS) announced at Lancaster University that a new British National Corpus, the BNC2014, was under compilation.
 The first stage of the collaborative project between the two institutions was to compile a new spoken corpus of British English from the early to mid 2010s.
 The 11.5-million-word Spoken British National Corpus 2014 was released to the public on 25 September 2017.
-The 100-million-word written component of the BNC2014 has been compiled, and a restricted version was released to the public on 19 Nov 2021.
+The 100-million-word written component of the BNC2014 has been compiled, and a restricted version was released to the public on 19 November 2021.
 However, unlike its earlier edition, the corpus texts in the written component of BNC2014 have not been made freely available.
-Limited querying functions are currently provided through customized software developed by Lancaster University.
+Limited querying functions are currently provided through customised software developed by Lancaster University.